zale144/instagram-bot/README.md

 # Instagram Bot

-Instagram Bot is a concept app that demonstrates how you can promote your website/platform to users on Instagram.
+Instagram Bot is a concept app that demonstrates how you can promote your website/platform on Instagram.

 Initially it was a monolith, but I've rewritten it to follow the Microservice architecture.